Could you be doing more to understand your customers?

 Also, analyze the questions that customers ask and that agents are repeatedly accessing in your knowledge base.
 Are there themes or patterns that point to areas you need to address?
 For example, if you see a spike in queries around deliveries or returns policies, are there problems developing in your logistics, or does your website need to provide specific information in a more accessible way?
 As well as listening to customers, listen to your agents – this not only helps you to gather insights about your customer but increases their commitment, especially if they can see their feedback is being acted on.

 Insight is key to delivering the CX that customers want, particularly as expectations continue to rise.
 It also shed light on how you can improve efficiency, and where you should focus your resources in order to meet customer needs.
-With National Customer Service Week beginning on 7th October, now is the time to review your insight programs so that they deliver the intelligence you need to improve continually.
+Now is therefore the time to review your insight programs so that they deliver the intelligence you need to improve continually.